 Co-Chairs/BOD Liaisons:

-Chair of the WPATH Student Initiative
+Co-Chair of the WPATH Student Initiative

-Vice Chair of the WPATH Student Initiative
+Interim Student Vice Co-Chair of the WPATH Student Initiative